 - The product offers no second chances.
 Once you are done applying the proxy, you do not have the luxury of redoing work even if you do not like the results.
 A reapplication process will cost more time, money, and effort.
 Therefore, the product requires you to be keen and hopeful that the results will be excellent.

-Also, if it is your first time, consider easy designs and patterns to help avoid costing mistakes.
+Also, if it is your first time, consider easy designs and patterns to help avoid costly mistakes.

 How Much Is Corian Per Square Foot?